matrix-org/matrix-react-skin/examples/custom/README.md

  * src/skins/custom/: This is the actual directory for the derived skin itself.
  * src/skins/custom/skinfo.json: This declares that this skin's base skin is the `base` skin in matrix-react-skin.
+ * src/skins/custom/skindex.json: This lists all the components in our skin.
+It's generated automatically when we run 'npm reskindex'.
+We still check it in to our source control though, since it only changes occasionally.
  * src/skins/custom/views: This contains the view JSX for our skin: it has only one file.
 Note that it shares its name with `molecules.MTextTile` from the base skin.
    This causes it to take the place of that component in our derived skin.